ShadyAV/shadyAV/README.md

 - 🌱 I’m currently learning HTML, CSS, JS and React

 <div align="justify">
     My name is Andrei and I am a Frontend Developer who enjoys working with web technologies.
-I am also eager to explore new technologies which I can use to solve real-world problems.
+I am also eager to explore new technologies which I can use to solve problems.
 </div>

 <br/>